Las Grutas de Tolantongo: Hot Springs Resort Travel Tips

 2. Tolantongo Resort Hotel

 There are also three hotels in the Las Grutas complex.
 Prices range from 750-1300 pesos per night.
-Keep in mind, you will STILL be required to pay for the next day’s entrance fee if paying for a hotel room.
+Remember, you will STILL be required to pay for the next dayโs entrance fee if paying for a hotel room.

 Learn More: Las Grutas hotel resort website

-Unfortunately, when you purchase an entry ticket, that ticket is only good until 8pm that same day.
-If you decide to sleep overnight within the Las Grutas resort complex, you are forced to buy an additional day ticket for the following day.
+Unfortunately, when you purchase an entry ticket, that ticket is only good until 8 pm that same day.
+If you decide to sleep one night, you must buy two single-day tickets.

 But this involves sleeping in the hotel and parking lot area several kilometers BEFORE the ticket area and entering the Las Grutas resort complex early the next day.

-You can spend all day within the resort complex and leave at sunset and sleep again in the hotel and parking lot area outside the ticket area.
+You can spend all day in the resort complex, leave at sunset, and sleep again in the hotel and parking lot outside the ticket area.

-There are three main restaurants within the Las Grutas complex and many more “fast food” stands throughout the resort.
+The resort has three main restaurants within the Las Grutas complex and many more โfast foodโ stands.

-We spent two days and one night during our visit to Las Grutas de Tolantongo.
+We spent two days and one night visiting Las Grutas de Tolantongo.

-Luckily, because we visited Las Grutas de Tolantongo during the weekdays, there weren’t any lines to enter the tunnel and caves.
-But we could see, based on where they set up the ropes, where people were supposed to line up during the weekends.
+Luckily, because we visited Las Grutas de Tolantongo during the weekdays, there werenโt any lines to enter the tunnel and caves.
+But we could see where people were supposed to line up during the weekends based on where they set up the ropes.

-Just before sunset, we walked back to our campsite and made dinner in our van.
+We returned to our campsite just before sunset and made dinner in our van.

-We spent about two hours hopping around from one hot pool to another.
-But we have to admit, though the hot pools were photogenic and came with great, overlooking scenery, we were ready to leave by around the 2-hour mark.
+We spent two hours hopping around from one hot pool to another.
+But we must admit, though the hot pools were photogenic and came with great, overlooking scenery, we were ready to leave by around the 2-hour mark.

 During our 2-day stay at Las Grutas, we spent a total of: